ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 ## 2025-11-19
 Had a nice catchup call with Betsy.

+## 2025-11-18
+Had a productive day of lots of getting lots of errands done.

 ## 2025-11-17
 Got the Starlink dish reinstalled in a new location.